Differentiable Clustering with Perturbed Spanning Forests: Introduction

-There is an important conceptual difference with the methodology described by \citet{berthet2020learning}, and other recent works based on it that use {\em Fenchel-Young losses} \citep{blondel2020learning}: while one of the core discrete operations on which our clustering procedure is based is an LP, the output of the cluster membership matrix--which, importantly, has the same structure as any ground-truth label information--is not.
+There is an important conceptual difference with the methodology described by \citet{berthet2020learning}, and other recent works based on it that use {\em Fenchel-Young losses} \citep{blondel2020learning}: while one of the core discrete operations on which our clustering procedure is based is an LP, the cluster connectivity matrix--which, importantly, has the same structure as any ground-truth label information--is not.
 This weak supervision is a natural obstacle that we have to overcome: on the one hand, it is reasonable to expect clustering data to come in this form, i.e., only stating whether some elements belong to the same cluster or not, which is weaker than ground-truth spanning forest information would be.
-On the other hand, linear problems on membership matrices, such as MAXCUT, are notoriously NP-hard \citep{karp72}, so we cannot use perturbed linear oracles over these sets (at least exactly).
-In order to handle these two situations together, we design a {\em partial Fenchel-Young loss}, inspired by the literature on weak supervision, that allows us to use a loss designed for spanning forest structured prediction, even though we have less informative membership matrix information.
+On the other hand, linear problems on cluster connectivity matrices, such as MAXCUT, are notoriously NP-hard \citep{karp72}, so we cannot use perturbed linear oracles over these sets (at least exactly).
+In order to handle these two situations together, we design a {\em partial Fenchel-Young loss}, inspired by the literature on weak supervision, that allows us to use a loss designed for spanning forest structured prediction, even though we have the less informative cluster connectivity information.
 In our experiments, we show that our method enables us to learn through a clustering operation, i.e., that we can find representations of the data for which clustering of the data will match with some ground-truth clustering data.
-We apply this to both supervised settings, including some illustrations on synthetic challenging data, and semi-supervised settings on real data, focusing on settings low number of labeled instances and unlabeled classes.
+We apply this to both supervised settings, including some illustrations on synthetic challenging data, and semi-supervised settings on real data, focusing on settings with a low number of labeled instances and unlabeled classes.

-\paragraph{Main Contributions.} In this work, we introduce an efficient and principled manner for differentiable clustering.
+\paragraph{Main Contributions.} In this work, we introduce an efficient and principled technique for differentiable clustering.
 In summary, we make the following contributions: \begin{itemize}[topsep=0pt,itemsep=2pt,parsep=2pt,leftmargin=10pt]

 \item Our method is based on using spanning forests, and a \textbf{differentiable} proxy, obtained by adding \textbf{stochastic perturbations} on the edge costs.